ps2homebrew/Open-PS2-Loader/README.md

 ## Introduction

 Open PS2 Loader (OPL) is a 100% Open source game and application loader for the PS2 and PS3 units.

 It supports five categories of devices:
-- USB mass storage devices;
+1. USB mass storage devices;
-- MX4SIO (SD card connected to memory card port via adapter);
+2. MX4SIO (SD card connected to memory card port via adapter);
-- iLink (SBP2 compliant storage devices via IEE1394);
+3. iLink (SBP2 compliant storage devices via IEE1394);
-- SMBv1 shares;
+4. SMBv1 shares;
-- The PlayStation 2 HDD unit.
+5. The PlayStation 2 HDD unit.

+>[!NOTE]
-USB/SMB/MX4SIO/iLink support both USBExtreme and \*.ISO formats;
+>USB/SMB/MX4SIO/iLink support both USBExtreme and \*.ISO formats.\
-PS2 HDD supports HDLoader format;
+>PS2 HDD supports HDLoader format.\
-All devices also support ZSO format (compressed ISO).
-It's now the most compatible homebrew loader.
+>All devices also support ZSO format (compressed ISO).\
+>It's now the most compatible homebrew loader.

 OPL is developed continuously - anyone can contribute improvements to the project due to its open-source nature.

-You can visit the Open PS2 Loader forum at:
+You can visit the Open PS2 Loader forum at:\
 <https://www.psx-place.com/forums/open-ps2-loader-opl.77/>

-You can report compatibility game problems at:
+You can report compatibility game problems at:\
 <https://www.psx-place.com/threads/open-ps2-loader-game-bug-reports.19401/>

-For an updated compatibility list, you can visit the OPL-CL site at:
+For an updated compatibility list, you can visit the OPL-CL site at:\
 <http://sx.sytes.net/oplcl/games.aspx>

 <details>